-Community Rehabilitation is offered at both Albury and Wodonga Hospitals, and are part of the care provided within the Health Independence Program (HIP).
+Community Rehabilitation is offered at both Albury and Wodonga Hospitals, and is part of the care provided within the Health Independence Program (HIP).

-Community Rehabilitation provides short term sub-acute rehabilitation for clients who have had a recent medical event or hospitalisation and have functional goals to be achieved.
+Community Rehabilitation provides short term sub-acute rehabilitation for clients who have had a recent medical event or hospitalisation, and have functional goals to be achieved.
 This is a client-centred program where clients, carers and families are supported to achieve their rehabilitation goals.
-Community Rehabilitation provides interdisciplinary therapy in the centre or within the client’s home and local community.
-Clients can access individual therapy sessions and/or a range of group programs to achieve their goals.
+Community Rehabilitation provides interdisciplinary therapy in the centre or within the client’s home or local community.
+Clients access individual therapy sessions and/or a range of group programs to achieve their goals.

 - Cardiac and heart failure rehabilitation

 - Exercise Rehabilitation Group

 - Falls Prevention Service including Balance Group

 - Lymphoedema Service